jiefangit/get-aria2/README.md

 If the package is added as a dependency in another node module (`npm install get-aria2`) it will write the `aria2c` binary to `node_modules/.bin`.
 If installed globally (`npm install -g get-aria2`) the binary will be added to your PATH so you can use `aria2c` on the command line.

-To use with a proxy set the "PROXY_URL" environment variable.
-Example: `PROXY_URL=http://blah-blah:2323`.
-Can accept anything [proxy-agent](https://bit.ly/2Qz8vSj) can.
+To use with a proxy set the "HTTP_PROXY" environment variable.
+Example: `HTTP_PROXY=http://blah-blah:2323`.

 All platforms but linux are downloaded from "aria2/aria2".
 Linux is downloaded from "q3aql/aria2-static-builds".